AdaCore/gnatstudio/docs/users_guide/debugging.rst

 display in the source window.
 Use the up and down buttons in the tool bar to go up and down one frame in the call stack.

-The contextual menu allows you to choose which information you want to display in the call stack window (via check buttons):
+The local configuration menu allows you to choose which information you want to display in the call stack window (via check buttons):

 * :menuselection:`Frame number`: